WICG/origin-agent-cluster/README.md

 ### Specification plan

-The specification for this feature in itself consists of two parts.
+The specification for this feature in itself consists of three parts.
 One part is header parsing, which relies on the [Structured Headers](https://httpwg.org/http-extensions/draft-ietf-httpbis-header-structure.html) specification to do most of the work.
 The other is agent cluster keying, which is done by modifying the HTML Standard's [agent cluster map](https://html.spec.whatwg.org/#agent-cluster-map).
+And the final part is the `window.originIsolationRestricted` boolean.

 In particular, when creating a document, we modify the algorithm to [obtain an agent cluster key](https://html.spec.whatwg.org/#obtain-agent-cluster-key).
 It takes as input an _origin_ of the realm to be created, _requestsIsolation_ (a boolean, derived from the presence of a valid `Origin-Isolation` header on a [secure context](https://w3c.github.io/webappsec-secure-contexts/)), and a browsing context group _group_.
 It outputs the [agent cluster key](https://html.spec.whatwg.org/#agent-cluster-key) to be used, which will be either a site or an origin.